Explicitly correlated wavefunctions of the ground state and the lowest quintuplet state of the carbon atom: Methods

 \subsection{Relativistic corrections}

 The relativistic corrections to the energy are obtained in the perturbative series in the fine structure constant $\alpha=\frac{1}{4\pi\epsilon_0}\frac{e^2}{\hbar c}$.
 In atomic units, the value of $\alpha$ is equal to the reciprocal of the speed of light in vacuum, $c=137.036$.
-Omitting the ``$E^{(-2)}$'' term, which contains the rest mass energy, successive terms in the expansion
+With the rest mass energy omitted, successive terms in the expansion

 are calculated as expectation values of respective operators, with known nonrelativistic wavefunction. $E^{(0)}$ is the nonrelativistic energy, $E^{(2)}$ contains the Breit-Pauli corrections and higher order terms are the QED (radiative) corrections.
 The Breit-Pauli Hamiltonian contains the $\hat{H}_{RS}$ operator, which is responsible for the scalar relativistic correction, shifting the energies of whole terms, and the fine and hyperfine structure operators.
 Only the former is being considered in this work.
 For fixed nucleus, the relativistic shift Hamiltonian